mdlog/zama-dapp-tutorial/DEMO.md

 A: Regular encryption requires decryption before computation.
 FHE allows computation on encrypted data without ever decrypting it.

 **Q: "What are the real-world use cases?"**
-A: Confidential voting, private auctions, confidential surveys, private financial data, confidential machine learning.
+A: Confidential voting, private auctions, confidential surveys, private financial data, confidential machine learning, random number generation for gaming, threshold-based access control.

 **Q: "Is this secure?"**
 A: Yes, it's based on proven cryptographic techniques and is actively used in production systems.